WHERE WE WORK

 Assessment of the strength of Pakistan's Surgical System: tracking the Lancet indicators for Global Surgery

 The purpose of this study is to track the six global surgery indicators recommended by the Lancet Commission on Global Surgery (LCoGS).
 Results from this study will measure and reflect the ability of the Pakistani surgical system to provide safe and timely care to patients in need of an operative procedure.
 This work allows full assessment of the strength of the surgical system and seeks to identify priority areas for system improvement and a step forwards towards the NVSC2025 and supporting SDG 3.8.
 Consequently, this data can and hopefully will be used as a backbone from which to invest in Pakistan’s surgical system - financially, programmatically, and at a policy-level.

 Surgical site infections machine learning project

-Using PGSSC-generated data collected from Rwanda, one of the PGSSC Research Associate meets with an MIT-based research team on a weekly basis to explore opportunities focusing on post-operative surgical site infection (SSI) rates using text-based and image-based analysis.
+Using PGSSC-generated data collected from Rwanda, one of the PGSSC Visting Student meets with an MIT-based research team on a weekly basis to explore opportunities focusing on post-operative surgical site infection (SSI) rates using text-based and image-based analysis.
 Technologies that are being used include machine learning and computer vision approaches.

 Using mHealth technology to identify and refer surgical site infections in Rwanda